jbulin-mff-uk/nopt042-homework3-boardomino/README.md

 ```
 Try different models and solvers and choose the best option based on the performance on the unsatisfiable instances of the form `n [{1,1},{n,n}]`.
 (Your program should not be much slower than the best one.)

-NOTE: If you use the mip solver, all tests will fail (as the external MIP solver won't be found).
+UPDATED NOTE: Using the mip solver will no longer fail all your tests, they should be checked correctly.